Senegal - Country Commercial Guide

 Sales Service/Customer Support

 Senegalese consumers consider U.S. products to be good quality.
 U.S. businesses should consider having a plan for technology transfer, capacity building, and training of personnel.
-French-language user manuals, personnel training, and a large inventory of spare parts are crucial components for successful after-sales services in Senegal which may put U.S. firms at an advantage.
-Product recalls are generally unknown in Senegal.
+French-language user manuals, personnel training, and a large inventory of spare parts are crucial components for successful after-sales services in Senegal.
+Product recalls are virtually unknown in Senegal.

 Local Professional Services